FOSSBilling/FOSSBilling/GOVERNANCE.md

 We aim to resolve all issues and proposals through discussion, debate and collaboration.
 We are not saying that we will never resort to polls or votes but we will use them with care.
 Poll results will be used to help inform debate and consensus but they will not be taken as binding and definitive, and will not be the sole deciding factors.

+Because we aim to be transparent in our decision-making, all discussion on any issues and propsals, with the exception of security and sensitive governance issues, will take place in public on GitHub and Discord.

 Ideologically it would be great to involve all community members in every decision, but in practical terms, it is simply not possible if we want to be able to move forward at a reasonable speed.

-For the same reasons, to allow faster decision-making and development, the project operates a policy of ‘lazy consensus' which allows for much faster decision-making within the community and means that most decisions can be made without the need for a formal vote.
+For the same reasons, to allow faster decision-making and development, the project operates a policy of **‘lazy consensus'** which allows for much faster decision-making within the community and means that most decisions can be made without the need for a formal vote.

 Decision-making normally passes through these steps: